Introduction

 V-Sync

 V-Sync on its own is NOT a limiter.
-Using it as one introduces a latency penalty
+Using it as one introduces a massive latency penalty.

 G-Sync | Freesync